htcondor/htcondor/docs/users-manual/submitting-a-job.rst

-correctly (the default is that each machine in a pool is in its own file system and UID domain), a user submits a job that cannot use remote system calls (for example, a vanilla universe job), and the user does not enable HTCondor’s File Transfer mechanism, the job will only run on the machine from which it was submitted.
+correctly (the default is that each machine in a pool is in its own file system and UID domain), a user submits a job that cannot use remote system calls (for example, a vanilla universe job), and the user does not enable HTCondor's File Transfer mechanism, the job will only run on the machine from which it was submitted.

-Submitting Jobs Without a Shared File System: HTCondor’s File Transfer Mechanism
+Submitting Jobs Without a Shared File System: HTCondor's File Transfer Mechanism
 --------------------------------------------------------------------------------

 :index:`submission without a shared file system<single: submission without a shared file system; job>`